bgamari/ghc-wiki-import/roles.md

 Richard's blog post about roles](http://typesandkinds.wordpress.com/2013/08/15/roles-a-new-feature-of-ghc/).
 (Note: some aspects of that blog post are out of date, as of December 17, 2013.)

+See also this email thread: [
+More GND + role inference woes](http://www.haskell.org/pipermail/ghc-devs/2013-October/003003.html).

 ## The problem we wish to solve